foreverfl/vscode/docs/cpp/config-clang-mac.md

 Ensure that the `preLaunchTask` value matches the `label` of the build task in the `tasks.json` file.

-> From now on, the play button and `kb(workbench.action.debug.start)` will read from your `launch.json` file when launching your program for debugging.
+> From now on, the play button and `F5` will read from your `launch.json` file when launching your program for debugging.

 ## Adding additional C/C++ settings